RediSearch/RediSearch/docs/docs/administration/overview.md

 Think, for example, of a full-text query intersecting the terms "hello" and "world", each with, let's say, a million entries, and half a million common intersection points.
 To do that in a millisecond, you would have to scan, intersect and rank each result in one nanosecond, [which is impossible with current hardware](https://gist.github.com/jboner/2841832).
 The same goes for indexing a 1000 word document.
 It blocks Redis entirely for that duration.

-Search and Query utilizes the Redis Module API's concurrency features to avoid stalling the server for long periods of time.
+RediSearch utilizes the Redis Module API's concurrency features to avoid stalling the server for long periods of time.
 The idea is simple - while Redis in itself still remains single-threaded, a module can run many threads - and any one of them can acquire the **Global Lock** when it needs to access Redis data, operate on it, and release it.

 We still cannot really query Redis in parallel - only one thread can acquire the lock, including the Redis main thread - but we can make sure that a long-running query will give other queries time to properly run by yielding this lock from time to time.

 To allow concurrency, we adopted the following design:

-1. Search and Query has a thread pool for running concurrent search queries.
+1. RediSearch has a thread pool for running concurrent search queries.

 2. When a search request arrives, it gets to the handler, gets parsed on the main thread, and a request object is passed to the thread pool via a queue.